azer89/HelloVulkan/README.md

 ### Clustered Forward Shading

 I finally implemented "Clustered Forward Shading" algorithm into my Vulkan engine.
 It's based on a tutorial written by [Angel Ortiz](https://www.aortiz.me/2018/12/21/CG.html).
-So far, it can render a scene with 1000 lights at 60-80 FPS using a 3060M graphics card.
+So far, it can render a scene with 1000 point lights at 90-100 FPS using a 3060M graphics card.

 The first step is to subdivide the view frustum into clusters.